weswinder/agent/playground/README.md

 ## Feature wishlist (contributions welcome!)

+- Show threads that aren't associated with a user as "no user" in the dropdown.
 - Constrict the message sending to be using the context of the selected message.
   It currently sends as if it were at the end of the thread.
 - Show the contextual messages with their rank in vector & text search, to get